jep180001/LinkedList/README.md

 # LinkedList

 ## Overview:
-- The project focuses LinkedLists and the different ways to utilize it.
+- The project focuses on LinkedLists and many ways to utilize it.